bardy18/abi-market-data/README.md

 ### Missing Items
 - Scroll slower and pause on each screen
-- Watch for white flash confirming capture
+- Watch for green borders confirming new item capture
-- Orange borders show already-captured items
+- Light blue borders show already-captured items
-- Adjust `navigation.scroll_pause` in config if needed
+- Teal borders mean the item isn't fully visible yet - pause before scrolling

 ### Items Captured Multiple Times
-- Orange borders indicate duplicates - these are handled automatically
+- Light blue borders indicate duplicates - these are handled automatically
 - Only unique items are saved to the snapshot

 ## What's Next?